9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **5/18/2022 - _Prototyping Continues_**

 Today we will continue prototyping with the same Design as yesterday.
 The first thing to work on today is a pnuematic pusher to feed the discs into the flywheels so we can get consistent test results.
-Then we can begin to work on designing the different tests for the different speeds we could possibly use for our flywheels.
+Then if time allows we can begin to work on designing the different tests for the different speeds we could possibly use for our flywheels.

 ### **Goals for Today**

-- [ ] Design the Pnuematic Pusher
+- [x] Design the Pnuematic Pusher
-- [ ] Began to create a formulated test for rpm to run the flywheels at
+- [ ] (If Time) Began to create a formulated test for rpm to run the flywheels at
-- [ ] Work on a Universal Gear Ratio to test the different RPMs at
+- [ ] (If Time) Work on a Universal Gear Ratio to test the different RPMs at
 - [ ] (If Time) Begin testing